Ramsey R.U.F.C.: Club history

 Under Alf's leadership Ramsey took the Manx Shield in 1994/95 and again in 1995/96.
 We also won the Shield in 1996/97, 1998/99, 1999/00, 2000/01, 2001/02, 2002/03, 2003/04, 2004/05 and 2006/07 in a period of domination which saw the club outgrow domestic competition.

 Another landmark in the 1990s was the introduction of a second team.
-The Shield success in the late 80s saw a big influx of new players to the club and eventually there were just too many to try and fit in one team.
+The Shield success in the late 80s saw a big influx of new players to the club and eventually there were just too many to try to fit in one team.
 The seconds competed in the Shield along with the firsts and while they weren't as successful the second team proved to be an excellent breeding ground for future first teamers.

 The final big development of the 1990s was the Mooragh Project.
 After much soul searching the club decided to embark on a pitch development at the Mooragh.
 Much fundraising had been done for this but even so the project took just about every penny we had and only for Ramsey Town Commissioners weighing in with £5000 we would have been on our uppers.
 Thankfully, the pitch project was a huge success.
 The surface is excellent for running rugby and it drainage is second to none.
 Since the pitch was opened in 1996 we’ve lost very few games to bad weather.
 At the time it cost around £35000 which now seems like money well spent.

 The noughties and beyond The Shield has become Ramsey property more or less and while a slight fall in playing numbers saw us drop the second team we formed an alliance with Southern Nomads and launched the Northern Spaniards.
 This loose association allowed us to continue blooding new players until we were strong enough to stand on our own again.
 The Spaniards’ final game saw them lift the Shimmin Wilson Manx Bowl at the end of 2006/07.
 We are now back up to 2 teams of our own and have moderate success both on and off Island.

 By far the biggest development in the 2000s to date has been the building of our very own clubhouse.
 This project was driven by Garry Vernon and Sally Mason and was funded by our own money raising, an interest free loan from the RFU and Sports Council & Lottery Grants.
 The building opened in December 2003 and has seen plenty of use from both the club and members of the local community.